gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 In the `inst_tracker.hh`, we need to add two things:

 1. The type of argument we are going to receive from the ProbePoint.
-In our case here is a `uint64_t` variable
+In our case it is a `uint64_t` variable.

 ```cpp
 typedef ProbeListenerArg<LocalInstTracker, uint64_t> LocalInstTrackerListener;
 ```

 2. We need to have a function to handle the notification from the ProbePoint.
-Since we are counting the number of instructions committed and wanting to exit when it reaches a certain threshold, let's also create two `uint64_t` variables for this purpose
+Since we are counting the number of instructions committed and want to exit when it reaches a certain threshold, let's also create two `uint64_t` variables for this purpose.

 ```cpp
 void checkPc(const uint64_t& inst);